dant14/Delta-sessions/Week3/Task1/README.md

-# Delta Week 3 / Task #1 - Make the Arduino say hello over serial and...(drum roll)..."THE BUZZER"
+# Delta Week 3 / Task #1 - Make the Arduino say "hello" over serial and...(drum roll)..."THE BUZZER"

 Welcome to week 3 Electronics.